 Superquest

-This Oregon Computer Science Teachers Association (OCSTA) program provides intensive, hands-on workshops to K-12 educators statewide.
+This Oregon Computer Science Teachers Association (OCSTA) program provides intensive, hands-on workshops to K-12 teachers statewide.

 The Oregon Game Project Challenge (OGPC)